-- Force Quit the Podcasts app on iPhone
+- Force quit the Podcasts app

-- Delete and Reinstall the Apple Podcasts app
+- Delete and reinstall the Podcasts app

-- Restart Your iPhone
+- Restart your iPhone

 - Restart Wi-Fi router

-- Backup your Device and Set it up as New
+- Backup your device and set it up as new

 - Contact Apple Support

 1. Force quit the Podcasts app